Optional

 After that add your user to the plugdev group, restart WSL and you should be good to go.

-sudo usermod -aG plugdev <username>
+sudo groupadd plugdevsudo usermod -aG plugdev <username>